-ODU Art Professor Earns Recognition
+ODU Art Professor Earns Recognition - Mace and Crown

 In a university becoming increasingly defined by its advancement in the STEM, which stands for science, technology, engineering and mathematics fields, lies an undercurrent of artistic movement.
 The Old Dominion art building is home to this strong flow where professors and students inspire each other to excel in a gifted community where recognition is difficult to come by.

 Associate professor of arts Peter Eudenbach recently burst through the dam with his sculpture and photography work that is drawing him special attention.

 Eudenbach’s work was recently showcased in the Select 2013.
 It is an exhibition in its thirty-second year and put on by the Washington Project for the Arts (WPA).
 The Select 2013 is free and open to the public in Washington, D.C. until the auction on March 16.
 The exhibition is selected by a group of notable curators and is dedicated to promoting “contemporary art by presenting exhibitions, issues, and ideas that stimulate public dialogue on art and culture,” explained the WPA.
 Amy Brandt, a curator from the Chrysler Museum of Art, selected Peter Eudenbach’s work.

 Ever since Eudenbach was young, he knew he wanted to make art.
 “I’ve always had the ideas,” said Eudenbach, a conceptual artist who uses sculpture, installations and video to explore our understanding of commonplace objects and to create metaphors that make his audience rethink function and purpose.

 A print of one of his photographs rests on the wall of his office, it depicts a clear plastic bottle sitting on a beach holding a miniature shipping container.
 “This was sort of inspired by being here with these containers that you see being pulled up and down Hampton Boulevard everyday, its a container within a container,” he said of the print.